Skip to content

 View all vacancies in this region

-With experience, you could move into project management or technical sales.
-You could also specialise in a particular material, or work in research and consultancy.
+With experience, you could progress to lead engineer or move into project management.
+You could also specialise in particular materials or industries, work in research and development, or become a consultant.

 Materials engineer designs, tests and produces novel materials that are built to survive the harsh environment of space.
 In the future we will be recycling old satellites and space platforms, as well make new materials in space from mining asteroids and the moon.
 Materials Engineers will support the development of processes that will enable these new materials and ways of working space happen.